Hezbollah leader claims conflict with Israel has entered new phase

 The group’s leader Sayyed Hassan Nasrallah said he was exploring a “real response” to the death of Hezbollah chief Fuad Shukr.
 It came just hours after Iran also said it would take revenge for the suspected Israeli killing of Hamas’s chief Ismail Haniyeh on Thursday, in a move that has heightened fears over possible all-out war across the Middle East.

+The Gaza health ministry in the Hamas-run strip says more than 39,400 Palestinians, most of them civilians, have been killed in the subsequent Israeli offensive.

-On Thursday, Israel’s military confirmed that the head of Hamas' military wing, Mohammed Deif, had been killed in an Israeli airstrike in Gaza last month.
+On Thursday, Israel’s military confirmed that the head of Hamas’s military wing, Mohammed Deif, had been killed in an Israeli airstrike in Gaza last month.

 “Do they expect that Hajj Ismail Haniyeh will be killed in Iran and Iran will remain silent?” he said of the Israelis.
 Addressing Israelis who celebrated the two killings, he said, “Laugh a bit and you will cry a lot.”

-"The enemy and the one who is behind the enemy" — an apparent reference to Israel's chief ally, the United States — "will have to wait for our coming response," he said.
+“The enemy and the one who is behind the enemy [an apparent reference to Israel’s chief ally, the United States] will have to wait for our coming response.”

 International officials have been scrambling to avert a cycle of retaliation before it spirals into a greater war.
 Since the Gaza war began in October, Hezbollah and Israel have traded fire almost daily across the border in exchanges that have caused deaths and the evacuation of tens of thousands from their homes.
 But they have also stayed within limits.